 If there is no jumper installed on the card, the card functions as a Normally Open card.

-For the Winch Card set to function as a Winch Card, jumper must be installed properly on the Normally Open Card.
+For the Winch Card to be set to function as a Winch Card, a jumper must be installed properly on the Winch Card.

 10.2 In Practice